Setting up tide models¶

 section: -

-Once your registration is complete, login to MY AVISO+.
+- Once you are notified via email that your registration and access is approved, login to MY AVISO+.

 -